PDRN Skincare Explained: The Regenerative Ingredient Your Skin Will Thank You For

 What Is PDRN?

 PDRN stands for Polydeoxyribonucleotide.
-In plain terms, it's DNA broken into smaller, bioactive fragments that skin cells can recognise and interact with.
+In simple terms, it consists of DNA fragments broken down into biologically active chains that can interact with skin cells and support natural repair processes.

-It was first developed in Italy in the 1980s as an injectable treatment for wound healing.
-Doctors noticed that skin treated with PDRN recovered faster, looked healthier, and showed better tissue quality over time.
-The cosmetics industry took note.
+The technology was first developed in Italy in the 1980s as an injectable treatment designed to accelerate wound healing.
+During clinical use, doctors noticed that skin treated with PDRN recovered more quickly, looked healthier, and showed long-term improvements in texture and quality.
+Those observations eventually led to the ingredient becoming popular in professional skincare and cosmetic formulations.

 How Does PDRN Work?